x-board/x-board-protocol/docs/list-pins-capabilities.md

 List Capabilities
 -----------------

 (Note: I use quite a few examples of operations here.
-I am writing this before of them are stabilized, so they shouldn't be taken to actually mean that.
+I am writing this before they are stabilized, so they shouldn't be taken to actually mean that.
 Check the pin operation reference instead.)

 ### The call ###